Orcon Broadband Plans Review

 |Price Per Month From

-Orcon compares well with the ‘mainstream’ providers, but there are a couple of smaller providers such as MyRepublic that offer some enticing plans – one that even includes a free PlayStation 4!
+Orcon compares well with the ‘mainstream’ providers, but there are a couple of smaller providers such as MyRepublic that offer some enticing plans.

-Often, it can pay to look at smaller providers such as MyRepublic as they frequently offer competitive plans and entertainment packages.
+Often, it can pay to look at smaller providers such as Flip, Skinny and MyRepublic as they frequently offer competitive plans and entertainment packages.

 Is Orcon internet good value for money?

 Orcon – while not particularly cheap – often streaks ahead of the competition for its entertainment bundles, free installation and lengthy call centre hours to sort out all manner of issues that may arise.
-While its internet bundles alone don’t scream ‘bang for buck’, Orcon can be forgiven as it offers fast speeds at no extra cost, and things like Apple TV for free with certain customers.
+While its internet bundles alone don’t scream ‘bang for buck’, Orcon can be forgiven as it offers fast speeds at no extra cost, and things like Apple TV on some plans.
 The next time you’re shopping around for a plan, it can be worthwhile to have a look at some smaller providers, but Orcon in any case is well worth a look into.